 ISSUE: Home care rates paid to agencies have been historically low, stagnant or have been consistently reduced or withheld.
 As a result, the rates paid to agencies are below the actual cost of providing care.
-With the recent minimum wage increase, home care providers are facing an even more unsustainable challenge.
+With the recent minimum wage increases, home care providers are facing an even more unsustainable challenge.
+Missouri must start to recognize the minimum wage hikes and provide help to Medicaid providers!

 The average rate increase for HCBS providers since 2000 (19 years) has been 2%/year!
 A business or even a personal household would have a hard time surviving on such a small percentage over an almost 20 year span.
 Over the last 19 years, providers have found it difficult to continue to provide quality care with increased regulations and unfunded mandates.
-It is even more difficult when one year providers are given an increase and then the next year or two that increase plus more is taken away after the reimbursement increase was given to their employees and attendants (in state fiscal year 2018, providers saw a decrease in rates that took them back to fy14 rates).
+It is even more difficult with the fluctuations in reimbursement rates.
+One year providers are given an increase and then the next year or two that increase plus more is taken away and after the reimbursement increase was already given to their employees and attendants (in state fiscal year 2018, providers saw a decrease in rates that took them back to fy14 rates).
 However, the providers cost of doing business and providing needed care didn't change.
 As a matter of fact, every year clients and consumers of HCBS have more complex care needs which only increases costs.